bionumpy/bionumpy/docs_source/source/sequences.rst

 `EncodedRaggedArray`
 ====================
 When working with multiple seqeunces we usually have to use `EncodedRaggedArray` objects.
-These are much like `EncodedRaggedArray` objects, but instead uses `npstructures.RaggedArray` to store the integers.
+These are much like `EncodedArray` objects, but instead uses `npstructures.RaggedArray` to store the integers.
 This allows us to store seqeunces of differing lengths.
 The easiest way to create an `EncodedRaggedArray` is to use the `as_encoded_array` function on a list of strings:

     >>> encoded_ragged_array = bnp.as_encoded_array(["ctt", "actg", "ag"])
     >>> print(encoded_ragged_array)